-Melissa has handled all varieties of probate, general equity, and Orphans’ Court accountings, will contests, breach of fiduciary duty actions, trust modifications, and matters involving the Uniform Prudent Management of Institutional Funds Act and the Slayer Statute.
-Melissa has represented a variety of institutions and individuals, including banks, universities, executors, trustees, beneficiaries of estates and trusts, and intestate heirs.
+Melissa advocates for clients in trust and estate disputes in New Jersey and Pennsylvania.
+An experienced trial attorney, Melissa handles all varieties of probate, general equity, and Orphans’ Court matters, including, but not limited to, accountings, will contests, breach of fiduciary duty actions, trust modifications, contested guardianships, and matters involving the Uniform Prudent Management of Institutional Funds Act and the Slayer Statute.
+She represents institutions and individuals, including banks, universities, executors, trustees, beneficiaries of estates and trusts, and intestate heirs.

-Melissa regularly speaks on recent developments in estate and trust litigation and has published articles on the doctrine of writings intended as wills and the Uniform Trust Code.
+Melissa is a Fellow of The American College of Trust and Estate Counsel.
+She is a frequent speaker on topics regarding estate and trust litigation, and has authored articles on the doctrine of writings intended as wills and the Uniform Trust Code.

-Prior to joining the firm, Melissa was the law clerk for the Honorable Richard F. Wells in the Superior Court of New Jersey, Camden Vicinage from 2010-2011.
-She also served as a legal intern to The Honorable Joseph H. Rodriguez of the United States District Court- District of New Jersey, Spring 2009.
+Prior to joining Archer, Melissa served as the law clerk for the Honorable Richard F. Wells in the Superior Court of New Jersey, Camden Vicinage.

-- American Bar Association: Real Property, Trust, and Estate Law Section
+- Leadership/Mentoring Task Force Member, American Bar Association Section of Real Property, Trust and Estate Law (2023-2024)

 - New Jersey State Bar Association